partsdecisions/contacts/README.md

 To start, please:
 > run: npm install in root & in /client to retrieve missing node_modules folders. <br/>
+> Initialize a .env file if connecting to SQL, setup up connection variables.
+(Which type of variables can be seen in DbService connection function) <br/>
 > run: npm run server in /server <br/>
 > run: npm start in /client